awwx/meteor-wiki/Home.md

 * Reproduce the bug from scratch, starting with a `git clone` command.
 Copy and paste the entire command-line input and output, starting with the `git clone` command, into the issue description of a new GitHub issue.
 Also describe any web browser interaction you need to do.
 * Specify what version of Meteor (`$ meteor --version`) and what web browser you used.

-By making it as easy as possible for others to reproduce your bug, you make it easier for your bug to be fixed.
+By making it as easy as possible for others to reproduce your bug, you make it easier for your bug to be fixed. **Issues opened without a reproducible recipe are likely to be immediately closed with a pointer to this wiki section and a request for more information.**

 ### How To Contribute